 CPRIT grants are reimbursable grants.
 CPRIT disburses grant funds on a reimbursement basis for a majority of CPRIT grant awards.
 In exceptional cases, CPRIT will disburse grant funds in advance of incurring the project expense.
 Disbursing grant funds in advance requires Oversight Committee approval and is specifically addressed in the award contract.
-When funds are disbursed in advance, disbursements are generally apportioned to coincide with the grant budget year, also referred to as an approved project tranche.
+When funds are disbursed in advance, disbursements are generally apportioned to coincide with the grant year or approved project tranche.